parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

    copy them with `ctrl+c`.
 7. Paste the results in a text file and save it.

-Now I hade a list of regular expressions for the domains.
+Now I had a list of regular expressions for the domains.

 {{< imgcap title="Domain regexes" src="02-domain-regex.png" >}}

 ## Adding Domains to Burp's TLS Pass Through
-`TLS Pass Through` has an option to paste URLs or load the items from files.
+`TLS Pass Through` has an option to paste URLs or load a list from a file.
 It does not support the format we just created.
-The files should be one normal URL per line (not regex).
-For example, instead of `^accounts\.google\.com$` we should have `accounts.google.com`. `*.google.com` does not work either.
+The file should have one normal URL per line (not regex).
+E.g., instead of `^accounts\.google\.com$` we should have `accounts.google.com`. `*.google.com` does not work either.

 {{< imgcap title="Error importing URLs" src="03-unrecognized-hosts.png" >}}

-A series of searches and replaces converts that domain list to the correct format.
-Go to `Proxy > Options` and scroll down to `TLS Pass Through` at the bottom of the tab.
-Click `Load ...` and select the file.
+A series of searches and replaces converted the previous domain list to the correct format.
+I went to `Proxy > Options` and scrolled down to `TLS Pass Through` at the bottom of the tab.
+Clicked `Load ...` and selected the file my domains.

 {{< imgcap title="Domains added" src="04-domains-added.png" >}}

-`Paste URL` only works if there is one URL in the clipboard.
+`Paste URL` only works if there is one URL in the clipboard or you have copied a URL from another location in Burp.

 ### Adding More Domains
-We need to update the list.
-We can add new domains manually in `TLS Pass Through`.
+To update the list we must add new domains manually in `TLS Pass Through`.

 Inside Burp:

-1. Right-click on the request in history and select `Copy URL`.
+1. Right-click on the request and select `Copy URL`.
 2. Go to `TLS Pass Through` and click the `Paste URL` button.

 Edit the config file: